btakita/briantakita.com/posts/monorepo-static-sites-using-sveltejs-rollup-bash.md

 <hr class="more"/>

-I wanted a static site generator that felt like building a custom app, with a domain-driven directory structure, approachable custom build scripts, & isomorphic javascript.
+I wanted a static site generator that felt like building a custom app, with a <a href="https://www.wikiwand.com/en/Domain-driven_design" target="_blank">domain-driven naming conventions</a>, approachable custom build scripts, & isomorphic javascript.

 This site was build using existing solutions such as <a href="http://jekyllrb.com/" target="_blank">Jekyll</a>, <a href="http://wintersmith.io/" target="_blank">Wintersmith</a>, & <a href="http://www.metalsmith.io/" target="_blank">Metalsmith</a>.
 When using each of these libraries, I felt the desire to strip away the non-essential code & to have things done my way.